-- Observe manufacturer's recommended on-plane seating locations. - Passengers should remain seated while boat is moving.
+- Observe manufacturer's recommended seating and on-plane locations (See page 2-10). - Passengers should remain seated while boat is moving.

 PERSONAL INJURY HAZARD-Stay alert.
 Use of drugs, alcohol, or other substances which impair judgement poses a serious threat to yourself and others.
 The boat operator is responsible for the behavior of passengers.